William Gunn (cricketer)

-William "Billy" Gunn (4 December 1858 – 29 January 1921) was an English sportsman who played internationally in both cricket and football.
+William Gunn (4 December 1858 – 29 January 1921) was an English sportsman who played internationally in both cricket and football.
 In first-class cricket, Gunn played professionally for Nottinghamshire from 1880 to 1904 and represented England in 11 Test matches.
 In football, he played for both Notts County and Nottingham Forest as an amateur and played twice for England, scoring one goal in the inaugural 1884 British Home Championship.

 Cricket career

 Born at St Ann's, Nottingham, Gunn was a specialist right-handed batsman who occasionally bowled slow underarm lobs.
 He was an outfielder who was noted for his accurate throwing.
 His most successful season was 1889, following which he was voted Wisden Batsman of the Year.
 He joined his Nottinghamshire colleagues Alfred Shaw and Arthur Shrewsbury in the English cricket team in Australia in 1886–87.

 In his Wisden citation, Gunn was described in the following terms: